Top 10 Best Dogs for Seniors

 (Photo credit: McIninch/Bigstock)

 For active seniors who love a long walk, the Corgi is a great bet.
-His compact size and strong-willed personality make him a great companion dog who is up for activity but not hyper.
+His compact size and a strong willed personality make him a great companion dog who is up for activity but not hyper.
+Corgis are quite goofy and natural born entertainers.
+They are also quite adjustable – they will be fine with both walks and playtime, but also with some snoozing and relaxation.
 Short legs and a long back make his ideal home environment one without a lot of stairs.
 Hey, you already have something in common!
 (Photo credit: Grisha Bruev/Bigstock)

 Another great walking companion is the Frenchie.
 This solid little pooch is happy just to hang with you all day long and because he’s active but not super athletic, he’ll never tire you out with the need for lengthy walks.
+French Bulldogs don’t like a lot of running about.
+A few minutes of zooming all over the place and then it’s back to snoozing and napping.
+They are generally low maintenance in every aspect, making them easy to take care of.
 He loves to snuggle into a welcoming lap and because he’s such a low shedder, a lint brush is all you need.
 Warning, he does snore!
 (Photo credit: Eduard Vivsik/Bigstock)

 This cross between a Golden Labrador and a Poodle is great for seniors with mobility issues that might cause them to worry about a smaller dog getting underfoot.
-This gentle-natured pooch is often used as a therapy dog and is not high maintenance when it comes to exercise.
-His low-shedding nature makes him an easy boy to clean up after.
+Taking the best traits from both breeds, these dogs are ideal pets for anyone – not just seniors.
+This gentle natured pooch is often used as a therapy dog and is not high maintenance when it comes to exercise.
+His low shedding nature makes him an easy boy to clean up after.
+Their lovely looks might require a few trims here and there, but that shouldn’t be an issue.
 (Photo credit: SusanFeldberg/Bigstock)

 The smart little Westie is considered to be the calm version of a terrier and he’s a perfect fit for apartments or smaller living accommodations.
 This pooch thrives on human interaction and wants to be with you at all times.
-His sturdy, compact size means he’s not likely to be knocking anyone over and his moderate exercise needs make him ideal for those less active.
+Quite intelligent, a Westie can easily understand what is needed or wanted – they will get used to your daily routine with ease.
+His sturdy, compact size means he is not likely to be knocking anyone over and his moderate exercise needs make him ideal for those less active.
+Also, their dietary and grooming needs are also basic and not demanding, making them great as pets for seniors.
 (Photo credit: Ian Dikhtiar/Bigstock)

 This mini pooch has a sweetheart of a personality and his playful antics can entertain for hours.
 He adores his human companions and loves his role as a lap dog.
 Because of his gentle nature he is often used as a therapy dog and while this social little guy loves to get out and show off his personality, a daily walk is all he really needs.
+Snoozing, goofing off, or walking with that classic bichon elegance – everything goes with these puppers.
+So, whatever you like or can do – so will your Bichon Frise.
 (Photo credit: Ian Dikhtiar/Bigstock)

 Surprise!
 These gentle retired athletes are ideal for seniors.
-They are well-trained, have a mild sensitive manner and prefer a quiet environment – no, they don’t bark either.
+They are well trained, have a mild sensitive manner and prefer a quiet environment – no, they don’t bark either.
 And in spite of their racing spirit, they’re cool with just getting out for a daily walk; remember, they don’t run marathons, they sprint, so long, drawn out hikes aren’t their thing.
+So no worries if you’re not up to strenuous activities- your Greyhound will be perfectly content with walks around the neighborhood.
 (Photo credit: Angled End/Bigstock)

-This super-intelligent dog with the distinctive appearance and playful personality is ideal for the older owner.
+This super intelligent dog with the distinctive appearance and playful personality is ideal for the older owner.
 He considers himself an important part of the family and just loves to spend his day with his human companion.
 A highly trainable breed, this little guy adores continual interaction and being pampered by someone with the time to spend on him.
+They will always be around and looking to join your daily activities.
+Besides, their elegant looks will earn a nice comment at the dog park all the time.
 (Photo credit: hin255/Bigstock)

-This spunky little pooch is a well-mannered, playful breed that adores human companionship and being the center of attention.
-His passion for cuddling and belly-rubs makes him a great option for a senior looking for someone to love.
+This spunky little pooch is a well mannered, playful breed that adores human companionship and being the center of attention.
+One of the most loving and goofy breeds out there, the Miniature Schnauzer can really bring a dose of fun into your senior days.
+His passion for cuddling and belly rubs makes him a great option for a senior looking for someone to love.
 He is a minimal shedder and a couple of short walks a day are enough to keep this little guy fit and trim.
+Minimum hassle – maximum love.
+An ideal combo.
 (Photo credit: Elen33/Bigstock)

 Finishing off the best dogs for seniors, this small breed is incredibly attentive to his pet parent and in spite of his tiny frame; he’s a pretty sturdy pooch.
 He’s highly affectionate and easy to maintain; shedding minimally.
 While he loves to be busy, his small stature means he is satisfied with brief, 10-15 minute daily walks followed by interactive play.
+And then, it’s all about that well deserved snoozing around the home.
 (Photo credit: kimrawicz/Bigstock)

 What Traits to Look for In Dogs for Seniors?